Volusia County

 Property owners in the Priority Focus Area (PFA) of DeLeon Springs should familiarize themselves with the program.

-When a property owner in the PFA selects a qualifying septic system upgrade using a registered septic system contractor and state licensed plumber, the CONTRACTOR can apply for the grant on behalf of the property owner to offset the cost of the installation of the qualifying system.
+When a property owner in the PFA selects a qualifying septic system upgrade using a registered septic system contractor or state-licensed plumber, the CONTRACTOR can apply for the grant on behalf of the property owner to offset the cost of the installation of the qualifying system.

 A contractor must: